Deinacrida mahoenui: Habitat

 These giant wētā were first discovered living in tiny (1–5 hectare) remnants of tawa forest at Mahoenui, a small community in New Zealand's King Country.
 In 1987 a larger population was found nearby, living in farmland covered with introduced gorse.
 An area of 240 ha of gorse was purchased by the Department of Conservation to create a wētā reserve.

 Gorse is an invasive weed in New Zealand pasture, and not the wētā's natural habitat, but in combination with introduced livestock it had formed a refuge for the species.
 Cattle had opened out the gorse canopy, and browsing by goats have cropped it into thick hedges, impenetrable to the introduced rats that are the main threat to D. mahoenui.

 Conservation

 Like most species of giant wētā, D. mahoenui are very vulnerable to introduced mammalian predators such as cats, stoats, possums, rats, and hedgehogs.
 The Mahoenui Giant Weta Scientific Reserve is also extremely vulnerable to fire, as gorse is very flammable.

 Since 1989, more than 2,000 D. mahoenui have been relocated to seven mainland and island areas, but appear to be thriving at just two of these sites.

 Some have been released near Waitomo Caves at Ruakuri Scenic Reserve, 200 were put onto Mahurangi Island near the Coromandel Peninsula, and 287 were released at Warrenheip, a 16 ha private reserve near Cambridge.
-In April 2012 up to 100 were introduced into the Maungatautari ecological area.
+In April 2012 up to 100 were introduced into the Maungatautari ecological area, with a further 193 released there in August 2025.